T-Mobile Port Forwarding

 What is port forwarding?

-Port forwarding is like opening a gateway to allow users from outside the network communicate with services like web applications, personal cloud storage (NAS), and more on your home network.
+Usually random users from the internet cannot reach your local computer because of NAT and Firewall of your router.
+But often we need to allow this access to play games, host websites, share files, remote access, etc. Port forwarding is like opening a gateway to allow users from outside the network communicate with services like web applications, personal cloud storage (NAS), and more on your home network.
 For example, if you want to host a website from your computer at home then port forwarding would allow people from the internet to visit your website by passing through your router’s security.

 It’s also helpful for receiving webhooks, which are like real-time messages from other services.
 For instance, if you’re using a smart security camera that sends alerts to your phone, port forwarding lets those alerts reach you even when you’re away.
 Additionally, if you have a Network Attached Storage (NAS) device that holds all your important files, port forwarding allows you to access those files remotely, as if you were right at home.